-Disaster recovery — DR for short — is the process of restoring access to data and applications, and functionality to IT infrastructure after a disruptive event such as a cyberattack, natural or man-made disaster — even human error.
+Disaster recovery (DR) is the process of restoring access to applications and data as well as functionality to IT infrastructure after disruptive events such as a fire, flood, system failure, human error, or ransomware attack.
 The goal is to be operational amidst the disaster and return systems to normal as soon as possible.
 Disaster recovery is closely related to business continuity known together as BCDR.
 Although the two terms are often used interchangeably, there is a key difference.
 Whereas disaster recovery restores technology systems as rapidly as possible, business continuity is focused on keeping the organization as a whole operational.
 As such, disaster recovery is an important part of business continuity strategies.

 Data and the digital technologies that create, store, process, and analyze it are essential for the running of a business.
-When a disaster strikes, revenue can get significantly impacted due to operational failures and the non-availability of mission-critical IT systems.
+When a disaster strikes, business and reputation can be significantly impacted due to operational failures and the non-availability of mission-critical IT systems.
 Businesses must get access to data and restore functionality to systems and infrastructure as swiftly as possible.
 This is where DR comes in.

 A robust disaster recovery strategy is critical to help organizations:

 Minimize downtime — Systems and networks can go down for many reasons.
 Businesses use disaster recovery plans to preempt damage by anticipating and preparing for such events.
 Having a second site such as a public cloud for running mission-critical applications is one way of preparing for a disaster, for example.

 Minimize data loss — Businesses rely on disaster recovery sites and technologies to prevent data loss.
 Because data can be replicated to a secondary site, in many cases, instantly, there is near-zero data loss.
 Moreover,leading DR solutions provide the flexibility to restore critical applications and data from any point in time or location.
 This helps bolster business continuity stances.